nebari-dev/nebari-apps-pack/docs/src/content/docs/getting-started.md

 kubectl create namespace apps
 kubectl label namespace apps nebari.dev/managed=true
 ```

+> `apps` is the default entry in `api.allowedNamespaces` — to launch into other namespaces
+> from the UI/API/MCP, add them to that list (or set it empty to allow every managed
+> namespace). `kubectl apply` is only gated by the namespace label.

 Then either open the UI at `https://apps.example.ai` and use the launch form, or apply a
 sample `App`: